Austin, Texas: History

 Austin, Travis County and Williamson County have been the site of human habitation since at least 9200 BC.
-The area's earliest known inhabitants lived during the late Pleistocene (Ice Age) and are linked to the Clovis culture around 9200 BC (over 11,200 years ago), based on evidence found throughout the area and documented at the much-studied Gault Site, midway between Georgetown and Fort Cavazos.
+The area's earliest known inhabitants lived during the late Pleistocene (Ice Age) and are linked to the Clovis culture around 9200 BC (over 11,200 years ago), based on evidence found throughout the area and documented at the much-studied Gault Site, midway between Georgetown and Fort Hood.
+Excavations at the French Legation in downtown Austin revealed a site utilized during the Archaic period of North America, about 5,000 years ago.
+Artifacts dating to the Paleo-Indians period show possible use as early as 9,000 years ago.

-When settlers arrived from Europe, the Tonkawa tribe inhabited the area.
-The Comanches and Lipan Apaches were also known to travel through the area.
-Spanish colonists, including the Espinosa-Olivares-Aguirre expedition, traveled through the area, though few permanent settlements were created for some time.
+Spanish colonists traveled through the area, though few permanent settlements were created for some time.
+The Espinosa-Olivares-Aguirre expedition of 1709 reached the Colorado River near today's Austin hoping to meet with the Tejas Indians (Hasinai).
+It was met by members of a number of Indigenous Peoples: Yojuan (AKA Yojuane), Simomo, and Tusonibi.
+Guides for the expedition included Indigenous Peoples they had encountered just previously living near San Pedro Springs: Chaularame, Payaya, Sana, Sijame, and Siupan.
+With orders not to cross the Colorado the expedition returned to Mexico.

 In 1730, three Catholic missions from East Texas were combined and reestablished as one mission on the south side of the Colorado River, in what is now Zilker Park, in Austin.
 The mission was in this area for only about seven months, then was moved to San Antonio de Béxar and split into three missions.

+Many of the Indigenous Peoples the Spanish met on early expeditions, for example the Payaya, are classified as Coahuiltecan.
+Today Coahuiltecan descendants include Austin's Barton Springs among the four springs part of their creation story dating to prehistoric times; these springs are Comal Springs, Barton Springs, San Marcos Springs and San Antonio Springs.
+While there are many other tribes associated with Austin, Central Texas, of which Austin is a part, was not the long-term ancestral homeland of the ethnographically well-known Comanche, Kiowa, Lipan Apache, Waco (a branch of the Wichita) or even the Tonkawa, all having arrived in Central Texas just before or during the early European contact period.

 During the 1830s, pioneers began to settle the area in central Austin along the Colorado River.
 Spanish forts were established in what are now Bastrop and San Marcos.
 Following Mexico's independence, new settlements were established in Central Texas.